|

 as written in Brazil.

-- tab-key-cycles-through-elements (bool)
+- tabs-to-links (bool)

 - Whether the Tab key cycles through elements on the page.

-If true, pressing the Tab key will focus the next element in the web view.
+If true, pressing the Tab key will focus the next element in

-insertion of a Tab character.
+will cause the insertion of a Tab character.

-- useragent (string)
+- user-agent (string)

 - The user-agent string used by WebKit.